inasafe/inasafe-doc/README.md

 * git push

-In your github account you can now open a pull request to merge your changes from your forked to the official QGIS Documentation repository.
+In your github account you can now open a pull request to merge your changes from your forked to the official Documentation repository.

 Translating the english InaSAFE Documentation
 =============================================